dhmmasson/testDrivenDevelopment/Home.md

 We will in this class take some liberties on how the data are stored and extracted to simplify the process.

 ### Flight data records
 Records about a flight will be store in a text file.
-Specifications can be found here
+Specifications can be found [here](./Flight-Records)
 ### Flight Analysis
 the tool will produce multiple flight analyses depending on the input flight records it is working on.
 * Basic Flight Analysis
 * Incident Flight Analysis
 *

 ### Features to develop
-a list of complete features to be integrated can be found [here](./Features)
+A list of complete features to be integrated can be found [here](./Features)